Skip to main content

 Computer Science (CS)Bachelor of Science with a major in Computer Science (BS in CS)Direct to Major - Allen School

-The BSECE degree is highly adaptable to technological advances in popular research areas such as neural engineering, sustainable energy, quantum computing, data science, photonics and nanotechnology.
+The BSECE degree is conferred by the College of Engineering.
+It is highly adaptable to technological advances in popular research areas such as neural engineering, sustainable energy, quantum computing, data science, photonics and nanotechnology.
+Students pursuing a BSECE degree through the ECE major will focus on the physical side of computing, including hardware, circuits, signal processing and the physics underlying computation.

-Students pursuing a BSECE degree through the ECE major will focus more heavily on the physical side of computing, including hardware, circuits, signal processing and the physics underlying computation, while students enrolled in computer engineering (CompE) and computer science (CS) degrees engage more deeply with the software, algorithms and data that drive various computing applications, as well as topics such as artificial intelligence and human-computer interaction.
+Students enrolled in computer engineering (CE) and computer science (CS) degrees conferred by the Allen School engage more deeply with the software, algorithms and data that drive various computing applications, as well as topics such as artificial intelligence and human-computer interaction.

 The University of Washington does not consider an applicant's second-choice major for admission into direct-entry majors or colleges.
 Applicants will only be considered for Direct to College or Direct to Major if a DTC or DTM major is their first-choice major.